tarwn/lessthandot-hugo/blogs/content/posts/2013-12-01-asp-net-mvc-4-razor-starter.md

 <img src="http://www.vurso.co.uk/ltd/mvc-4-with-razor-starter-guide/punchedmylaptoptodeath.jpg" alt="Punched My Laptop To Death @ vurso.co.uk" width="350" height="85" />

-Yes, metaphorically speaking as per my above tweet…I came close to actually doing it in real life, that's how frustrated I was but alas frustration can often lead to lots of fun learning which I did in between the random expletives and “WTF!” shouts throughout this process.
+Yes, metaphorically speaking as per my above tweet...I came close to actually doing it in real life, that's how frustrated I was but alas frustration can often lead to lots of fun learning which I did in between the random expletives and “WTF!” shouts throughout this process.

 So lets start, the first thing you want to do is <span style="background-color: #ffcc00;">NOT USE THE TEMPLATES!</span> I know I know, sounds crazy but trust me you want to do it right and this is the best way my friends.